structurizr/dotnet-extensions/docs/c4-plantuml.md

 # C4-PlantUML

-Structurizr for .NET also includes a simple exporter that can create diagram definitions compatible with [C4-PlantUML](https://github.com/RicardoNiepel/C4-PlantUML).
-The following diagram types are supported:
+Structurizr for .NET also includes a simple exporter that can create diagram definitions compatible with [C4-PlantUML v2.2.0](https://github.com/plantuml-stdlib/C4-PlantUML).
+Following diagram types are supported:

 - Enterprise Context
 - System Context
 - Container
 - Component
-- Dynamic*
+- Dynamic
-- Deployment*
+- Deployment

-*..Dynamic and Deployment diagrams are part of an open pull request (from https://github.com/kirchsth/C4-PlantUML).
-The diagrams can use the definitions via
-CustomBaseUrl=https://raw.githubusercontent.com/kirchsth/C4-PlantUML/extended/ or if it is not set then the definition is merged in each diagram)

 Simply create your software architecture model and views as usual, and use the [C4PlantUMLWriter](../Structurizr.PlantUML/IO/C4PlantUML/C4PlantUMLWriter.cs) class to export the views.
 [For example](../Structurizr.Examples/C4PlantUML.cs):